abubalo/lux-db/README.md

 ## Use Cases

-Here are some potential use cases of luxDB database:
+There are several potential use cases of luxDB, among them are:

 - Configuration Storage: You can use this database to store and manage configuration settings for your application.
 Each configuration could be represented as a document in the database.